imichelle97/Something-Simple/README.md

 14. Now from your browser, you should be able to navigate to Something Simple by typing in http://localhost/something-simple/.

 If you would like to watch a video on configuring/installing Something Simple on your local machine, watch our video: https://youtu.be/sDIdQrAc2wU.

+* Note: You must provide your own Google Maps API Key in tracking.php to have maps working properly.